Iman Afsarian: Background

 Afsarian was born in Tehran.
-He took his undergraduate studies at Tehran University of Arts, where he graduated with a Bachelors of Arts degree in painting in 1996, and later a MA in illustration in 2000.
+He took his undergraduate studies at Tehran University of Arts (now University of Art), where he graduated with a B.A. degree in painting in 1996, and later a M.A. degree in illustration in 2000.

 Works

 As an artist and after entering the Iranian art movement of the 2000s, Afsarian tried to strengthen and promote what is referred to as figurative, realistic or naturalistic style of painting.

 Exhibitions and awards

 Afsarian has held numerous solo exhibitions and has participated in group exhibitions in many countries such as the US, UK, Austria, Russia, and his works are included in some reputable collections.
-For example, in the U.S, Moscow, and the UK he has more than 5 solo participation and exhibitions in several group exhibitions.
+For example, in the U.S., Moscow, and the UK he has more than 5 solo participation and exhibitions in several group exhibitions.
 He is also the author of a two-volume book that was published in 2016 in Persian entitled: The Quest for a New Age.